Gold for Gold FAQs

 Who is eligible to have an article published OA free of charge via Gold for Gold?

-Any researcher based at a participating institution subscribing to RSC Gold.
+Any researcher based at an institution subscribing to RSC Gold.

 How many articles can an institution publish Gold OA via Gold for Gold?